 - What should happen next?

-If those answers all live in one Notes column, the spreadsheet is doing CRM work without CRM structure.
-The fix is not to add ten more columns at once.
-The fix is to decide what each row represents.
+If those answers all live inside one Notes cell, the sheet is doing CRM work without CRM structure.

 Start by mapping the nouns in your current sheet.
-A simple CRM usually needs four tables.
+A simple CRM usually needs four parts.

 | Table | What one row means | Typical fields |